bparanj/crystal/electronics/experiments/queue/zener-diode.md

 PENDING

-This seems very similar to 21.md.
-Check if the experiment setup is the same.
+This is the same as 21.md.
+Merge.

 Reference Voltage is not the same as Voltage Stabilization.